 ThinkLang Examples

 This page provides an overview of the example programs shipped with ThinkLang.
-Each example demonstrates a different language feature or pattern.
+Examples are available for both the ThinkLang language (.tl files) and the JS/TS library.
 Source files are in the examples/ directory.

 Hello Think